whitequill/helloworld-DLL-ADS-/README.md

 **By the end you should have two symbolic links one to each alternate data stream that was built.**

-All of the "secret-sause" is in the Linker settings in the Project properties.
+All of the "secret-sauce" is in the Linker settings in the Project properties.